modelica/MAP-Lang_ProjectRules/MAP-LANG-ProjectRules.md

 and simulate multi-domain cyber physical systems in a convenient way.

 ## License of project results
-The specifications of the Modelica Language are published under the CC-BY-SA (Creative Common Atribution Sharealike 3.0 Unported) license, i.e., the license used by Wikipedia.
-A human-readable summary of the license text is available from http://creativecommons.org/licenses/by-sa/3.0/ New releases have to be sent to MA for approval according to §2 of MA Bylaws.
+The specifications of the Modelica Language are published under the CC BY-SA (Creative Common Atribution Sharealike 4.0 International) license.
+A human-readable summary of the license text is available from http://creativecommons.org/licenses/by-sa/4.0/ New releases have to be sent to MA for approval according to §2 of MA Bylaws.

 ## Project rules